CariZa/kaniko-walkthrough/README.md

 https://github.com/GoogleContainerTools/kaniko#running-kaniko-in-docker

-You can test kaniko using just docker to start.
+You can test Kaniko using just Docker to start.
 This is a quick warmup before we get into working with cloud based registry like ecr.

 Provide a Dockerfile: